-And while I love couponing and in many ways would be happy to see more people using coupons to save on their groceries, I’ll be the first to also say that they are not the only way to save.
+And while I love couponing and in many ways would be happy to see more people using coupons to save on their groceries, I’ll be the first to also say that using coupons is not the only way to save on groceries.

 And sometimes, even if you would enjoy doing it, the season of life you are in simply does not allow you the time you need to do it.
 Whatever the case, there are definitely other great ways to save too!

 6 Ways to Save on Groceries Without Using Coupons

 Shopping without a list means that you are less likely to think through your purchases and much quicker to grab anything that looks appealing.
 As a result, you obviously spend more!